Journal of Moral Education

 The Journal of Moral Education is a quarterly peer-reviewed academic journal covering the study of moral education and development.
-It was established in 1971 and is published by Taylor & Francis.
+It was established in 1971 by the humanist philosopher Harold Blackham as part of the Social Morality Council, a project of the British Humanist Association.
+Since 2006 it has been published by Taylor & Francis.

 The editor-in-chief is Kristján Kristjánsson (University of Birmingham).
 According to the Journal Citation Reports, the journal has a 2017 impact factor of 0.825, ranking it 183rd out of 238 journals in the category "Education & Educational Research".

+Collections

+The Institute of Education, University College London holds the records of the journal between 1971 - 2012.
+The collection contains meeting minutes, promotional materials, correspondence and legal documentation.